-1-Introduction :
+1-Introduction:

-The Algerian school in general and secondary school in particular has received a deep reform in the level of approach and method being the locomotive of the policy makers intentions to reform the educational system.Public educational authorities have constantly addressed special care to the final objectives of preparing the future generations equiped with necessary tools of creativity and innovation to cope with the world of technology.Besides the sense of creativity and innovation, the algerian school ought to form autonomous citisens who will be able to challenge the coming difficulties that will encompasse them in their daily lives.
-Among a serge of approaches and methods in the market of methodology, decision-makers had clearly made their minds up and called school practitionners to apply Competency-Based approach (CBA) in order to meet the socio-educational ambitions designed and pretained by the algerian policy makers, as an urgent pedagogical reform of the algerian school as a whole.
+The Algerian school in general and secondary school in particular has received a deep reform in the level of approach and method.
+The latter is considered as the locomotive of the Algerian policymakers' intentions to reform the educational system.
+Public educational authorities have constantly addressed special care to the final objectives of preparing the future generations equipped with creativity and innovation to cope with the world of technology.
+Besides the sense of creativity and innovation, the Algerian school ought to form autonomous citisens who will be able to challenge the coming difficulties that will face them in their daily lives.

+Among a serge of approaches and methods in the market of methodology, decision-makers had clearly made their minds up and called school's practitioners to apply Competency-Based approach (CBA) in order to meet the socio-educational ambitions designed by the algerian policy-makers, as an urgent pedagogical reform of the algerian school as a whole.

-As far as EFL is concerned, the adoption of competencybased approach in the algerian secondary school has been a shift from teacher-centered to learner-centered approach to language teaching.Competency in languge,however is not restricted in the ability for students to only understand written and/or spoken utterances or to write sentences, paragraphs or whole texts in the target language ; but also the capacity to use the language in real communicative situations.The oral proficiency is of primary importance as far as language is concerned, therefore the application of competency-based approach has been regarded rather a necessity by means of establishing a link between the classroom implementations and the real life communicative settings.
+As far as EFL is concerned, the adoption of competency-based approach in the Algerian secondary school has been a shift from teacher-centered to learner-centered approach to language teaching.
+However, competency in language is not restricted in the ability for students to only understand written and/or spoken utterances or to write sentences, paragraphs or whole texts in the target language; but also, the capacity to use the language in real communicative situations.
+The oral proficiency is of primary importance as far as language is concerned, therefore the application of competency-based approach has been regarded rather a necessity by means of establishing a link between the classroom implementations and the real-life communicative settings.

-Does the final exam take into account all language aspects ?
+Does the final exam take into account all language aspects?